Exam Fee: $115 ($150 for Capstone Exams)

 How do I know when the exam is?
 How do I know how long the exam is?

-Exam calendar is posted on the Calendar on this website.
+Exam calendar is posted on the link below.
 Exams are either Morning (7:30 a.m. check-in) exams or Afternoon (12:00pm. check-in) exams.
 On average, exams last 4 hours (this includes approximately 15 minutes of time spent on completing identifying information, etc.) Students should notify coaches, parents, etc. accordingly since no early dismissal is possible from the exam.

 Do I need to excuse my absence from school during the exam?